Monica-Macharia/phase-3-sinatra-react-project/README.md

 A link to my frontend repository :https://github.com/Monica-Macharia/salestracker_frontend

-A live link to the application hosted on Netlify()
+A live link to the application hosted on Vercel and heroku (https://salestracker-frontend.vercel.app/)

 ## Learning Goals